hwyrfol, adj: fickle, changeable. (H’WUER-voll / ˈhwyr-vɔl)

 deorcian, wk.v: to darken, to grow dark.
 (DEH-ork-ih-ahn / ˈdɛɔr-kɪ-an)

 The Wordhord App’s Dark Mode is inspired by a medieval style ‘dark-mode’ where manuscripts were inscribed in gold on pages dyed a deep bluish-black.
 Download the app for iOS on the App Store.

 bricg-geweorc, n.n: bridge-work, the construction or reparation of a bridge.
 (BRIDGE-yeh-WEH-ork / ˈbrɪdʒ-jɛ-ˌwɛɔrk)

-This week’s Wordhord Wednesday post is about St Guthlac.
+This week’s Wordhord Wednesday post is on the consequences of monastic hoarding.
 Read it on Patreon.

-This week’s Wordhord Wednesday post is on how your dog can help you fight off a throat infection.
+This week’s Wordhord Wednesday post is about royal brothers at odds.
 Read it on Patreon.